-Sometimes we use our cars a little less than normal, but when should you declare your car off road?
+Sometimes we use our cars a little less than normal, but when should you declare your car off road with a SORN?

 - SORN stands for Statutory Off Road Notification, meaning your vehicle cannot be driven

 - If your vehicle isn't taxed or insured and you don’t have a SORN, you'll face a penalty fee